kheller18/crypto-payment-system/README.md

 ---

 ## 6. Deployment
   + There is currently no live deployment of this app on a common server.
-To be able to run this app locally, navigate to the root directory and type "streamlit run fintech_finder.py".
+To be able to run this app locally, navigate to the root directory and type `streamlit run fintech_finder.py`.
 This should open the app automatically, but if it doesn't, go to [localhost 8501](http://localhost:8501/) in your browser.

 ---